Saturday, January 25, 10:00am – 12:00pm

 Invasive: Italian Arum

 Italian Arum is back in force around Sligo Creek and Long Branch.
+It has spread from nearby yards.
 One of the EDRR (Early Detection, Rapid Response) invasive species, it has many little “daughter” corms attached to its main corm which makes it difficult to remove completely.
 Dig it out carefully.
 Screen the loosened soil for small “daughter” corms.
 There is some evidence that spraying with glyphosate is effective at killing all its corms.

 FOSC on iNaturalist